Oluwamarcellus/Todo-app-with-C-language/README.md

 Comprenhensive details about how the program works is commented inside the source code, please check it out

-For now, the app can...,
+For now, the app can...
 1. Create a file for user to keep all their todo
 2. Add countless number of TODO
 3. Adds TODO with the current date and time